 Erected by California State Parks.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Castroville Japanese Schoolhouse (here, next to this marker); Juan B. Castro (approx. 0.4 miles away); José Eusebio Boronda Adobe Casa (approx. 6 miles away); Company C 194th Tank Battalion (approx. 6 miles away); Eugene Sherwood (approx. 7.4 miles away); The First and Second Filipino Infantry Regiments U.S. Army Salinas Temporary Detention Center (approx. 7.6 miles away); The Salinas Railway Station (approx. 7.9 miles away).
+The Castroville Japanese Schoolhouse (here, next to this marker); Juan B. Castro (approx. 0.4 miles away); Post 694 (approx. 5.3 miles away); José Eusebio Boronda Adobe Casa (approx. 6 miles away); Company C 194th Tank Battalion (approx. 6 miles away); Eugene Sherwood The First and Second Filipino Infantry Regiments U.S. Army (approx. 7½ miles away); Salinas Temporary Detention Center (approx. 7.6 miles away).
 Touch for a list and map of all markers in Castroville.